AYUSH Counselling 2025

 Round 1: Eligibility for Participation

-Only NEET (UG) – 2023 qualified candidates are eligible for AACCC-UG counseling.
+Only NEET (UG) – 2025 qualified candidates are eligible for AACCC-UG counselling.

 Process: